phillips-jon/phillips-jon/README.md

 ### Writing
 I believe strongly in email and building audiences you can actually reach.

-I write about building products, logic, UX, distributiuon, and long-term thinking at: https://joncphillips.com
+I write about building products, logic, UX, distribution, and long-term thinking at: https://joncphillips.com

 I’m also on socials:
 - https://x.com/joncphillips